microsoft/MixedRealityToolkit-Unity/Documentation/README_ObjectManipulator.md

 <img src="../Documentation/Images/ObjectManipulator/MRTK_Constraint_MinMaxScale.gif" width="400">

-This constraint allows you to set minimum and maximum values for the scale of the manipulated object.
+This constraint allows minimum and maximum values to be set for the scale of the manipulated object.
 This is useful for preventing users from scaling an object too small or too large.
 The properties for `MinMaxScaleConstraint` are as follows:

 #### Scale minimum